RAGHIBRIZWAN/AI-SPRING-2025/Assignment 1/readme.md

 - **Decision-Making Module:** Reinforcement learning and rule-based systems for navigation that is safe and efficient.
 - **Planning Module:** Path-planning algorithms such as A* or Rapidly-exploring Random Trees (RRT) to plan optimal routes.
 - **Control Module:** Adaptive control systems for smooth steering, acceleration, and braking adjustments.

+# QUESTION 5:

+Here are the answers in a straightforward manner, using examples that an average 6th-grade student can comprehend:

+---

+### **1. An agent that receives only partial information about the state cannot be maximally rational.**
+**Answer:** **False**

+Just because an agent does not have full knowledge of the environment, it is still capable of making the best decision with what it does know.

+**Example:** Suppose you are playing hide-and-seek in a large park.
+You don't see the whole park, but you do hear footsteps or observe moving shadows.
+Even with incomplete information, you can still make intelligent decisions to locate or evade other players.

+---

+### **2. There exist task environments in which no pure reflex agent can behave rationally.**
+**Answer:** **True**

+A **reflex agent** responds only to the present condition and does not recall what has happened before.
+There are certain environments where there is a need for planning, and hence the reflex agent will not work.

+**Example:** Consider a vacuum cleaner robot cleaning a room.
+If it responds only when it notices dirt (without recalling that it has cleaned there before), it may get stuck in the same place or miss some area.
+Here it would not be logical.

+---

+### **3. There is an environment of tasks where all agents are rational.**
+**Answer:** **False**

+Agents can act differently in the same environment.
+Some will make good decisions, while others will not.

+**Example:** Consider a math test where you must answer questions correctly.
+Some students study and pass, while others guess and fail.
+The test is the same for all, but not all are "rational" (making the best decisions).

+---

+### **4. The input to an agent program is the same as the input to the agent function.**
+**Answer:** **False**

+The **agent function** is the theoretical concept of how the agent makes a decision about what to do.
+The **agent program** is the specific code or process that implements the function.
+The inputs can be treated differently.

+**Example:** Consider a vending machine.
+The **agent function** is "if a coin is deposited and a button is pushed, dispense the snack."
+The **agent program** within the machine could also verify that the snack is available or that the coin is correct.

+---

+### **5. Every agent function is implementable by some program/machine combination.**
+**Answer:** **False**

+There are too many possible functions (ways of deciding things), and some are too complex for any computer to follow.

+**Example:** Imagine a magical talking dog that can predict the future perfectly.
+In real life, no program or machine could actually copy that ability.
+Some things just can’t be programmed.

+---

+### **6. If an agent chooses its action uniformly at random from among all possible actions, there is a deterministic task environment in which the agent is rational.**
+**Answer:** **True**

+It is possible that an environment has been set up such that all random actions end up resulting in a good state, so the random agent would be rational as well.

+**Example:** Consider a computer game where whether you push this button, or that one, you never lose.
+In that situation, even if the agent chooses randomly, it wins nonetheless!

+---

+### **7. It can be that for some agent, perfect rationality holds in two different task settings.**
+**Answer:** **True**

+There is an agent who can be intelligent and decide the best course of action in more than one setting.

+**Example:** A driverless car can safely drive in a city and a small town.
+The regulations may vary (traffic lights versus stop signs), but as long as it is making the best decisions, it is still rational in both locations.